 Emergency disaster response is on my mind a lot right now.
 2021 Hurricane Ida in the Gulf Coast and the Northeast.
 2019 Hurricane Dorian and the devastation in the Bahamas.
 The 2018 volcano event on the Big Island Hawaii is heart wrenching.
 In 2017, we had elderly parents involved in the hurricanes in Houston and Florida.
-And we should still be so concerned about the people of Puerto Rico and Haiti still in recovery!
+And the people of Puerto Rico and Haiti still in recovery!

 People always say, “How can I help?”
 Money donations are very helpful as emergency disaster response during the rescue and recovery stages.
 Giving blood is also a great way to help.
 There are some items that can be sent with disaster response teams or to local volunteers that will help during the recovery stage.

 - Community Emergency Response Team from Homeland Security

 - National Members of National Voluntary Organizations Active in Disaster